jamalahmedmaaz/osj-code/april-2012/article.md

 function clause.
 This means that Haskell will evaluate `y` and then in turn evaluate `(nthPrime 40000)`.

 Lazy evalution is a critical part of the Haskell experience.
-With lazy evalution we are freed from having to worry about the details of when particular expressions are evaluated, relying on the runtime to evaluate in a just-in-time fashion.
+Lazy evalution frees us from having to worry about the details of when particular expressions are evaluated, relying on the runtime to evaluate in a just-in-time fashion.